Binary0023/Canvasly/README.md

-# Website Builder - Figma & Framer Combined
+#  Canvasly - Website Builder

 A powerful design and prototyping platform combining the best features of Figma and Framer.